Healthy Recipes Blog

 Serving Suggestions

 This pasta makes an excellent side dish.
-Alternatively, as mentioned above, you can add shredded cooked chicken to turn it into a main course.
+Alternatively, as mentioned above, you can add shredded cooked chicken to turn it into a main course, perhaps adding a simple salad (like cucumber tomato salad or arugula salad) to round out the meal.

 Recipe Card